What Is Search Intent?

 And when your content answers those questions, you can CRUSH user intent.

-For example, I recently published a post about nofollow links.
+For example, some time ago I published a post about nofollow links.

 And to make sure that my content satisfied User Intent, I looked at the “People also ask…” questions: